• Skip to primary navigation

 What is the cancellation policy?

-You can cancel anytime or skip a delivery until 24 hours before the billing cycle renews.
+You can pause or cancel anytime until 24 hours before the billing cycle renews.

 Is smoothie box worth it?